xzel23/utility/SELECTIVE-PUBLISHING-CONCEPT.md

 ## Todos / decisions required

 - [x] Define the authoritative list of publishable modules.
 Should sample modules be excluded permanently?
-- [ ] Define module ownership paths, especially for shared build logic and dependency-lock files.
+- [x] Define module ownership paths, especially for shared build logic and dependency-lock files.
 - [x] Decide whether documentation-only changes should cause a module republish.
-- [x] Define dependency propagation rules for `api`, `implementation`, optional dependencies, and shaded dependencies.
+- [x] Define dependency propagation rules for internal dependencies.
 - [x] Decide whether a patch release must increment from the highest existing patch across all modules, or whether only changed modules advance independently within a release line.
 - [x] Decide whether snapshots use the same selective-publication model or continue publishing all modules.
 - [x] Decide the exact Git-tagging point: before deployment, after deployment, or via a separate finalization workflow.
 - [x] Define recovery behavior when Maven Central deployment partially succeeds or is rejected.
-- [ ] Confirm whether artifact compatibility checks are required before a module is selected for publication.
+- [x] Confirm whether artifact compatibility checks are required before a module is selected for publication.
-- [ ] Confirm whether the release-state file should remain in `gradle/` or be located under the BOM module directory while still governing the entire multi-project build.
+- [x] Confirm whether the release-state file should remain in `gradle/` or be located under the BOM module directory while still governing the entire multi-project build.

 ## Decisions